kellan/laughingmeme/_posts/2006-08-12-the-show-with-zefrank-on-terrorism.md

     - video
 ---

-also zefrank on the \[democratization of aesthetics\](http://www.zefrank.com/theshow/archives/2006/07/071406.html#). wow
+also zefrank on the [democratization of aesthetics](http://www.zefrank.com/theshow/archives/2006/07/071406.html#). wow